wavefrontHQ/docs/pages/doc/csp_migration.md

 * The service accounts from the custom groups in Operations for Applications **are not** added to any VMware Cloud group.

     {% include important.html content="Currently, VMware Cloud services supports grouping only for user accounts."%}
-* If a custom group in Operations for Applications is a assigned with roles, the corresponding VMware Cloud group is assigned with the corresponding VMware Cloud custom roles.
+* If a custom group in Operations for Applications is assigned with roles, the corresponding VMware Cloud group is assigned with the corresponding VMware Cloud custom roles.
 See [How Are the Roles Migrated to VMware Cloud Services?](csp_migration.html#how-are-the-roles-migrated-to-vmware-cloud-services).

 {% include tip.html content="From now on, users with the VMware Cloud **Organization Owner** and **Organization Administrator** roles can [manage the user groups](csp_users_roles.html#manage-user-groups) in the VMware Cloud Services Console."%}